-- 'address': The network mask is derived from the first bit that is set in the IP address entered.
+- □ 'address': The network mask is derived from the first bit that is set in the IP address entered.
 This and all high-order bits within the network mask are set.
-Thus, for example, the address 127.128.128.64 yields the IP network mask 255.255.255.192. - 'class + address': The network mask is formed from the IP address class and a part attached after the address procedure.
-Thus, the above-mentioned address and the network mask 255.255.0.0 yield the IP network mask 255.128.0.0.
+Thus, for example, the address 127.128.128.64 yields the IP network mask 255.255.255.192.

 Routers with RIP capabilities dispatch the RIP packets approximately every 30 seconds.
 The router is only set up to send and receive RIPs if it has a unique IP address.
-The IP RIP module is deselected in the default setting using the IP address xxx.xxx.254.
+The IP RIP module is deselected in the default setting using the IP address xxx.xxx.xxx.254.